bictorv/chaosnet-bridge/NCP.md

 `RFC `[*options*] *host* *contactname* *args*

 (followed by LF or CRLF), where
-- [*options*] (including the square brackets!) is optional, and specifies options for the connection.
-So far the only option is timeout=*%d* to specify a (positive) timeout value for opening the connection.
-If it times out, a `LOS Connection timed out` response is given to the user program.
+- [*options*] (including the square brackets!) is optional, and specifies (a comma-separated list of) options for the connection.
 - *host* is either the name or the (octal!) address of the host to be contacted,
-- *contactname* is the contact name, such as `FINGER`, `TIME` or `STATUS`, and
+- *contactname* is the contact name, such as `NAME`, `UPTIME`, `TIME` or `STATUS`, and
-- *args* are optional arguments, such as a user name for `FINGER`.
+- *args* are optional arguments, such as a user name for `NAME`.
 The *args* are separated from *contactname* with a single space.

+The NCP sends a corresponding RFC packet to the destination host.

+#### Options:
+So far there is only one:
+- `timeout=`*%d* to specify a (positive, decimal) timeout value (in seconds) for the connection to open (i.e. a response to be received).
+The default is 30 seconds.
+In case of a time out, a `LOS Connection timed out` response is given to the user program.

+#### Examples:
+- `RFC time.chaosnet.net TIME`
+    - basic example: returns an ANS with the (binary) current time (try `hostat time.chaosnet.net time` to get it legibly)
+- `RFC up.update.uu.se NAME /W bv`
+    - args example: gets "whois" info about bv@up
+- `RFC [timeout=3] 3402 STATUS`
+    - options example: tries to get the status of host 3402 (octal) but with a timeout of 3 seconds.
+Note the explicit square brackets.
+- `rfc 3040 dump-routing-table`
+    - it's all case-insensitive (contact names are made uppercase).
+(Try `hostat 3040 dump-routing-table` for legible output.)

+#### Responses

 Any errors in parsing the RFC line (etc) result in a `LOS `*reason* line given to the user program, and the socket is closed.

-The NCP sends a corresponding RFC packet to the destination host.

 When a response is received from the destination host, it is either an OPN or CLS packet.
 The NCP informs the user program by writing on its socket: